mstrlaw/mstrlaw/src/posts/2022-05-02-on-systems-and-resilient-engineering-teams.md

 ---
 layout: post.hbs
-title: On Systems and Resilient Engineering Teams
+title: On Practices and How They Shape Resilient Teams
 summary: >-
   Product oriented companies usually go through quick cycles of iterations, each bringing answers but also new questions.
 This happens on both operational